 Jess Reiser and her business partners don't waste time: Within six months of arriving in Asheville, they created a brewery, Burial Beer.
 "It still feels surreal sometimes when I walk around our place and see people drinking our beer," she says.

-Two years ago, they left Seattle and its strong craft beer market for a town with a friendlier feel.
+They had left Seattle and its strong craft beer market for a town with a friendlier feel.
 "We wanted to be part of a place that has a true community, where people get excited about what other people are doing," she explains.

 A visit to the Burial Beer tap room, located near several other breweries in the up-and-coming South Slope neighborhood, offers a sense of discovery with its small-batch beers and "secret hideaway" setting.
 "We like to take traditional beers and put a modern twist on them," Jess explains.